 No matter the name, all Bellflower references point back to the bell shape of the flower.
 The common name has an obvious etymology, but even Campanula is the diminutive form of bell in Latin.

 Bellflower Meaning & Symbolism

 Traditionally, Bellflowers have carried the symbolic meaning of gratitude, constancy, support, and romance.
 Regardless of the specific species or variety, Bellflowers share a common set of meanings and symbolism.

 However, each blossom has a slightly different meaning depending on its specific color.
 Make sure to take all symbolic factors into account before planning out a flower bed or bouquet that you want to communicate a certain message.

 The color of the Bellflower blooms plays a role in the specific meaning of each flower.
-This genus provides a surprising variety of colors across its nearly 500 different species.
-Variations on the common meaning of Bellflowers includes:
+This genus provides a surprising variety of colors across its nearly 500 species.
+Variations on the common meaning of Bellflowers include: